oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 # Creating the Model

 ## Introduction
-In this lab, we're going to create a very primitive ML model.
+In this lab, we're creating a very primitive ML model.
 This model will use very few variables and will only have one target variable.
-It'll be useful to us as it'll allow us to make an introduction towards the most basic and fundamental ML concepts.
+It'll be useful to us as it introduces the most basic and fundamental ML concepts.

 Estimated Lab Time: xx minutes